jpkanter/Spcht/README/SpchtDescriptorDetails.md

 ![basic_data](./basic_data.png)

+To get a tree-like structure, or at least the core of it so called *nodes* are being generated.

-To generate a node from here we are taking one part, the *ID* as unique part for our subject, combined with a defined graph `https://example.info/data_` we get a full subject called `https://example.info/data_234232`, this forms the base root upon we can craft additional properties for this node.
+To generate any node from here, we are taking one part, the *ID* as unique part for our subject, combined with a defined graph `https://example.info/data_,` we get a full subject called `https://example.info/data_234232`, this forms the base root upon we can craft additional properties for this node.

-We know the title and author of the book and which 'role' the author had in the creation of the book.
+We know the title and author of the book in this example, and which 'role' the author had in the creation of the book.
 A knowledgeable librarian chooses what properties match those data best and defines a *Spcht node* for each of those properties.
+(Or uses the recommendations of various organisations.)

 In case of the title we take `dcmieterms/title` as agreed *predicate* for this kind of information, with this mapping defined we now have all three parts of our node defined.
 The end result would look like this: